smellak/eliasortega/replit.md

 - Returns HTML confirmation message with appointment details
 - All timestamps converted to Europe/Madrid timezone for user-facing display

-**Design Pattern**: All calendar endpoints accept multiple input formats (query wrapper as string/object or direct body) and use the shared `rawCalendarQuerySchema` for consistent validation and normalization.
-This eliminates the need for complex n8n parsing logic.
+**Design Pattern**: All calendar endpoints accept multiple input formats and use shared Zod schemas for consistent validation and normalization.